Simon Property's bid for Macerich shows allure of upscale malls

-NEW YORK, March 10 (Reuters) - People have been writing epitaphs for brick-and-mortar malls for years, but Simon Property Group Inc’s unsolicited takeover bid for rival Macerich Co shows there is still plenty of interest in the limited supply of upscale shopping centers.
+NEW YORK (Reuters) - People have been writing epitaphs for brick-and-mortar malls for years, but Simon Property Group Inc’s (SPG.N) unsolicited takeover bid for rival Macerich Co (MAC.N) shows there is still plenty of interest in the limited supply of upscale shopping centers.

 Simon, the largest U.S. mall owner, offered on Monday to buy Macerich for $14.39 billion after the Santa Monica, California-based real estate investment trust had refused multiple times to discuss a deal.